Lampard played a key role in Chelsea's miracle in Munich in 2012 - so can he upset Bayern again? | Goal.com

 But Chelsea felt that their name was on the cup that season, and with good cause.
 They had overturned a 3-1 first-leg deficit to beat Napoli in the last 16 and upset Barcelona in the semi-finals in the most incredible of circumstances.

-Chelsea were down to ten men following John Terry's dismissal, and trailing 2-0 on the night, and 2-1 on aggregate, as half-time approached in their second-leg clash with the Blaugrana at Camp Nou.
+Chelsea were down to 10 men following John Terry's dismissal, and trailing 2-0 on the night, and 2-1 on aggregate, as half-time approached in their second-leg clash with the Blaugrana at Camp Nou.

 Ramires, though, bagged a precious away goal just moments before the break and after, Lionel Messi had sensationally missed a second-half penalty, Fernando Torres famously booked the visitors' place in Munich by finishing a stunning breakaway in the dying minutes.